Overland Travel Around Lake Victoria, Africa

 We ended the tour at a local woman’s home for some lunch (which the cooking class had made).
 We had matoke (plantains), beans, isombe, Irish potatoes, cassava and sodas.
 The tour is 15,000 RWF and lunch is 3,000 RWF.
 The tour ends back at the women’s centre where you can purchase souvenirs from their shop — some of the items are SO cute, I wish I had the foresight to get some as Christmas gifts.

 Unfortunately by this time, my health had taken a turn for the worse.
 Coincidentally, there is a hospital is right across the street from the women’s centre and I spent my afternoon there getting treated.
 It turns out I had a bacterial infection and parasitic infection in my stomach – yuck!
-On the bright side, the care I received was superb (perhaps even better than in Canada).
+On the bright side, I always have adventure travel insurance and the care I received was superb (perhaps even better than in Canada).

 I ended up in bed for the rest of the afternoon and evening, however my plans were to try Poivre Noir for a nice meal and glass of wine.